Nexiauk/fableseed_stories/README.md

 **Index.html**
 *Mobile Results*
-Performance was at 80, so added STATICFILES_STORAGE = "whitenoise.storage.CompressedManifestStaticFilesStorage" to settings.py, as it serves compressed static files with cashing and 'django.middleware.gzip.GZipMiddleware', to middleware in settings.py as it compresses responses like HTML, JSON and sometimes CSS/JS.
+Performance was at 80, so added STATICFILES_STORAGE = "whitenoise.storage.CompressedManifestStaticFilesStorage" to settings.py, as it serves compressed static files with caching and, 'django.middleware.gzip.GZipMiddleware' to middleware in settings.py as it compresses responses like HTML, JSON and sometimes CSS/JS.
 Best practice is on the low side due to cookies set by Cloudinary.
 *Desktop Results*
-A good first try, network despondency tree could be improved my creating an extra css block on base.html and using that for font awesome on only the pages that use font awesome icons.
-I also added preconnect liks for google fonts in the head of base.html to let the fonts start downloading straightaway.
+Initial tests indicated that etwork despondency tree could be improved - created an extra css block on base.html and used that for font awesome on only the pages that use font awesome icons.
+I also added preconnect links for google fonts in the head of base.html, to let the fonts start downloading straightaway instead of waiting for the stylesheets to load.
 These measures improved desktop and mobile performance.
 *Final results for both:*

 Accessibility at 95 is due to the use of aria labelling by GSAP animation library.
 I have split paragraph text and aria shouldn't be applied to paragraphs.